 # Introduction

 > Generate design system documentation for any Figma component.
-Render it directly into Figma, or export a portable .md spec for any LLM
+Produce a portable .md spec, then render it into Figma as annotation frames.

 <Note>